Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Probing HNLs with DUNE and LEGEND-1000

 In our analysis, we consider four benchmark scenarios, listed in Table~\ref{tab:benchmarks}.
-The first two benchmarks are chosen for an HNL mass $m_N = 400$~MeV with an active-sterile mixing strength just below the current bound of T2K.
-The third and fourth benchmarks are at $m_N = 800$~MeV with an active-sterile mixing strength well below the current bound from CHARM.
+The first two benchmarks are chosen for an HNL mass $m_N = 400$~MeV with an active-sterile mixing strength just below the current bound from T2K, $|\Theta_{e1}|^2 < 1.5\times 10^{-9}$ at 90\% CL \cite{T2K:2019jwa}.
+The third and fourth benchmarks are at $m_N = 800$~MeV with an active-sterile mixing strength well below the current bound from CHARM, $|\Theta_{e1}|^2 < 4\times 10^{-7}$ at 90\% CL \cite{CHARMII:1994jjr}.
 The benchmark points are indicated in Fig.~\ref{fig:constraints}.
 The light neutrino mass is chosen to be either $m_\nu = 10^{-1.9}$~eV or $10^{-2.5}$~eV.
-These roughly correspond to the smallest and largest possible effective Majorana masses for the light neutrinos in the inverted ordering and normal ordering, respectively.
-The benchmark scenarios are further distinguished by having a rather large HNL mass splitting $r_\Delta = \Delta m_N / m_N = 10^{-5}$ in scenarios 1 and 2 (it is close to the seesaw floor and the HNL are not required to form a quasi-Dirac pair) and a small splitting $r_\Delta = 10^{-2.5}$ in scenarios 3 and 4.
+These roughly correspond to the smallest and largest possible effective Majorana masses for the light neutrinos in the IO and NO, respectively.
+The benchmark scenarios are further distinguished by having a rather large HNL mass splitting $r_\Delta = \Delta m_N / m_N = 10^{-0.5}$ in scenarios 1 and 2 (being close to the seesaw line, the HNLs are not required to form a quasi-Dirac pair) and a small splitting $r_\Delta = 10^{-2.5}$ in scenarios 3 and 4.
 The benchmark scenarios are chosen to represent different parameter regions of interest that yield appreciable number of events, both at DUNE and LEGEND-1000, also listed in Table~\ref{tab:benchmarks}.
 As expected, the DUNE event rate is not affected by the light neutrino mass, being only sensitive to the incoherent sum of the HNL contributions.
-On the other hand, the $0\nu\beta\beta$ decay event rate is affected by $m_\nu$, as well as the HNL phase parameter $\cos\phi_{ei}$, which is chosen to be $\cos\phi_{e1} = 1$ in all scenarios, as the light neutrino and HNL contributions are coherently added.
+On the other hand, the $0\nu\beta\beta$ decay event rate is affected by $m_\nu$, as well as the HNL phase parameter $\cos\phi_{e1}$, which is chosen to be $\cos\phi_{e1} = 0$ in all scenarios, as the light neutrino and HNL contributions are coherently added.